gromacs/gromacs/docs/user-guide/mdp-options.rst

    Highest magnitude of wave vectors in reciprocal space when using Ewald.
    Grid size when using PME or P3M.
 These values override :mdp:`fourierspacing` per direction.
 The best choice is powers of 2, 3, 5 and 7.
 Avoid large primes.
+Note that these grid sizes can be reduced along with scaling up :mdp:`rcoulomb` by the PME tuning in :ref:`gmx mdrun`.

 .. mdp:: pme-order